-The Company regularly employs on a full or part-time basis an average of approximately 35,000 employees.
-Due to the seasonal nature of the Company's business, the number increased to approximately 42,000 employees in December.
+The Company regularly employs on a full or part-time basis an average of approximately 37,000 employees.
+Due to the seasonal nature of the Company's business, the number increased to approximately 43,500 employees in July for the Company's anniversary sale, and in December for the Christmas selling season.

 The Company's business is highly competitive.
-Its stores compete with other national, regional and local retail establishments within its operating areas which carry similar lines of merchandise, including department stores, specialty stores and boutiques.
+Its stores compete with other national, regional and local retail establishments within its operating areas which carry similar lines of merchandise, including department stores, specialty stores, boutiques and mail order businesses.
 The Company believes the principal methods of competing in its industry include customer service, value, fashion, advertising, store location and depth of selection.

-Certain other information required under Item 1 is contained within the following sections of the Company's 1994 Annual Report to Shareholders, which sections are incorporated by reference herein from Exhibit 13.1 of this report:
+Certain other information required under Item 1 is contained within the following sections of the Company's 1995 Annual Report to Shareholders, which sections are incorporated by reference herein from Exhibit 13.1 of this report:

-About the Company Message to our Shareholders Management Discussion and Analysis Note 12 in Notes to Consolidated Financial Statements
+Management Discussion and Analysis Note 1 in Notes to Consolidated Financial Statements Note 12 in Notes to Consolidated Financial Statements Retail Store Facilities